redbadger/crux/docs/src/part-2/testing-effects.md

 {{#include ../../../examples/weather/shared/src/weather/events.rs:test}}
 ```

-You can see it's a test of a whole interaction with multiple effects, and it runs in 11 ms.
+You can see it's a test of a whole interaction with multiple kinds of effects,
+and it runs in 11 ms and is entirely deterministic.

 Here's the corresponding code it's testing: